'Kobe Bryant is the reason I wear no. 24' - Manchester City loanee Adarabioyo | Goal.com

 The Manchester City loanee made the revelation in his tribute to the LA Lakers icon who died in a helicopter crash on Sunday alongside his daughter and seven other people on board.

+He also wore the number during his season-long loan at West Bromwich Albion last campaign and currently wears no. 24 at Blackburn.

-The tragic death shook the entire world with the football world including African stars flooding social media with emotional messages to the bereaved family.
+Bryant's tragic death shook the entire world and many African football stars flooded social media with emotional messages to the bereaved family.

-Adarabioyo in his tribute described Bryant who won five championships with Lakers, as 'the definition of a winner' whose legacy will not forgotten.
+Adarabioyo, in his tribute, described Bryant as "the definition of a winner" whose legacy will not be forgotten.

 “Still can’t believe we’ve lost Kobe and his daughter.
 This man was the definition of a winner and someone I looked up to for inspiration throughout my life,” Adarabioyo wrote on Instagram.